Eaton Faning: Early years

 Faning was born in Helston, Cornwall, where his father, Roger Faning, was a music teacher.
 Faning received his first instruction in music (piano and violin) from his parents.
 At the age of five he made his first public appearance at a local function, when he played a violin solo on a tiny fiddle.
 When he was nine years old, his father died, and the family moved to Ipswich, Suffolk.
 Faning sang alto in the choir of a local church and studied the organ and the violin with local teachers.
 At the age of twelve, he became organist of All Saints' Church Holbrook, a village seven miles from Ipswich, where he had to walk when the carrier's cart was not available.
 He subsequently studied under Lindley Nunn, organist of St. Mary-le-Tower, Ipswich, who appointed Faning his deputy.
 This post was of the greatest practical value to the young musician.
 He played at the daily evening service for five years, and was deputy trainer of the choir, which consisted of sixty voices.

 In April 1870, just before his twentieth birthday, Faning entered the Royal Academy of Music as a student.
 He studied composition under Sterndale Bennett (then Principal) and Arthur Sullivan, and, with other professors, singing, piano, cello and organ.
 He later recalled how much he learnt from Bennett about form, and from Sullivan about orchestration.
 His first appearance at an Academy concert was as a pianist, when he played Beethoven's Moonlight Sonata in October 1870.
 In 1871 he was awarded the Academy's bronze medal, and the silver medal the following year.
 As a student, he sang in the chorus at the Royal Albert Hall when Richard Wagner conducted, and he visited Bayreuth and Dresden.
 He later prepared the Royal Choral Society in Wagner's Parsifal for two concert performances at the Royal Albert Hall in 1884.

 Faning began composing while a student, producing an overture and two string quartets in 1871, and a symphony in 1872.
-In 1873 he was elected an extra Mendelssohn Scholar, and in 1876 he obtained the Lucas silver medal for composition for his setting of the Magnificat.
+In 1873 he was elected an extra Mendelssohn Scholar, and in 1876 he obtained the Charles Lucas Medal for composition for his setting of the Magnificat.
 Sir John Stainer heard the work and selected it for performance at the Festival of the Sons of the Clergy in 1878, and the publishers Novello & Co printed an edition of the score.
 During his Academy years, he was organist successively of St. Thomas's Church, Paddington and St. John's Church, Lewisham.
 He conducted two amateur musical societies and "Mr. Eaton Faning's Select Choir," a professional group that sang at Boosey's London Ballad Concerts.